BitMob/cv.mafmadmaf.com/src/content/intros/exp.md

 2020 - NOW

-Relying on more than ten years of experience in design and publishing, founded Jyugam ([https://jyugam.com](https://jyugam.com)), an independent music distribution studio.
+Relying on more than ten years of experience in design and publishing, founded Jyugam ([https://jyugam.com](https://jyugam.com)), an independent publishing studio for music, text and visuals.
 Provide services for sound artists with complete visual design, distribution and live performances.
 Cooperative artists include WISEFAKE, Lastboss, Kagami Smile, etc.

 ### Graphic Design Consultant @ Vitamin Creative Space & The Pavilion